2001 New York Giants season: Week 7: at Washington Redskins

-Week 8: at Dallas Cowboys
+Week 8: vs. Dallas Cowboys

 The Giants initially appeared to be on their way to a defeat against a Cowboys team that not only was 2–4 heading into the game but was playing without their first- and second-string quarterbacks as well as star running back Emmitt Smith.
 However, the Giants were able to come back from a 17-point deficit to finally end their three-game losing skid.

 The Giants, who were 10.5 point favorites to win the game, played poorly in the first half.
 Late in the first quarter, the Giants allowed Cowboys third-string quarterback Clint Stoerner to throw a 16-yard touchdown to Joey Galloway to make it a 10–0 game.
 In the second quarter, Kerry Collins self-destructed.
 He began the quarter by throwing an interception to linebacker Dexter Coakley, who returned Collins' errant pass 29 yards for a touchdown to make it 17–0.
 With 3:22 to go in the half, the Giants finally got on the board with Collins throwing a 4-yard touchdown pass to Joe Jurevicius, and they had another chance to score late in the half after a Cowboys punt.
 However, Collins threw a second interception, this time to Mario Edwards, who returned it 71 yards for a touchdown with 39 seconds left in the half to give the Cowboys a 24–7 lead heading into the locker room.

 During halftime, a special presentation honoring the Meadowlands Sports Complex's 25th anniversary was shown, highlighting some of the greatest events held at the complex.
 Also, some of the staff members who first worked at the complex were also honored.
 Coincidentally, the Giants were playing the Cowboys, who was their first opponent at Giants Stadium.